robotsorcerer/robotsorcerer.github.io/_posts/2017-05-14-ROS-MuJoCo.md

 category: [Q&A,ros,mujoco]
 ---

-This was my answer to a question posted in an email thread to our research group email lists at UTD.
+This was my answer to a question posted in an email thread to our research group's email list at UTD.
 The question goes like this:
+<br></br>
 ________________________________________
 From: XXX@utdallas.edu
 Sent: Sunday, May 14, 2017 9:29 AM